 Adding Fonts To React Native

 You can also use the font Family attribute in your stylesheets to apply the font family globally throughout your app.
-Additionally, several third-party libraries are available that make it easier to manage and organize your custom fonts in React Native projects.
+Additionally, several third-party libraries are available, making it easier to manage and organize your custom fonts in React Native projects.
 With these tools, you can take full control over your app’s typography and create a unique and

 Using Xcode To Add Fonts To IOS